 Recently, I built the Azure Solution Architect Map and the Azure Security Architect Map aimed at helping Architects finding their way in Azure.
 Given the unexpected success and the very positive feedback I received, I decided to come up with other maps, namely the Azure Infrastructure Architect Map and the Azure Application Architect Map.

-Today I come with the Azure Infrastructure Architect Map:
+Today I came up with the Azure Infrastructure Architect Map:

-which focuses on infrastructure only and goes much deeper into that key area.
+The Infrastructure Architecture Map focuses on the infrastructure only and goes much deeper into that key area.
 It is by no means the holy grail but it should help you take informed decisions on how you plan to use and deploy services and how you will govern your Azure workloads.

 The map focuses on the following areas: